 The garage is fitted with a single roll-up door.
+The garage door is properly installed and is performing its intended function.

 6.3 GARAGE DOOR OPENER

 The garage door opener was tested and was functional.
 The auto stop reverse safety switch was functioning as intended.